-Reflecting over the last year on the various professions which were impacted due to lockdown, our research in the workplace seems to suggest that Teachers, were some of the hardest impacted in terms of their wellbeing.
-PsycHR, as many if our readers know are a Mental Health specialist Training Provider and HR Consultancy, who also carry out research and data analytics.
+Reflecting over the last year on the various professions which were impacted due to lockdown, our research in the workplace seems to suggest that Teachers were some of the hardest impacted in terms of their wellbeing.
+PsycHR, as many of our readers know are a Mental Health specialist Training Provider and HR Consultancy, who also carry out research and data analytics.
 After interviewing various Teachers over the past six months, here are some insights into why their wellbeing might have been more heavily impacted than others and what colleagues and headteachers might be able to do to support within the education industry.

 If you are interested in mental health training at school, would like any support in developing a mental health strategy, need advice on a complex case, or something else – contact PsycHR anytime for a free consultation at firstname.lastname@example.org or on 0208 350 9591